My Main Page with Links to My Other Book Reviews

 · equal dollar tax rate

-· equal tax on things I do not buy
+· equal tax on things you do not buy

 · equal dollar reduction